-One of the most frightening driving experiences is the tire blowout.
-The results can be deadly if it happens while driving at high speed or when cornering on a highway.
-Tire blowouts can also cause a vehicle to roll over which is one of the most dangerous types of accidents.
+One of the most frightening driving experiences when driving is a tire blowout.
+The results can be deadly if it happens while driving at high speeds.
+Tire blowouts can also cause a vehicle to roll over.
 Tires have undergone a lot of improvement over the last few decades.
 This means that most blowouts now happen because of poor tire maintenance.
 If you are suffering from injuries due to an accident, contact an auto accident lawyer in our office.

 Check Tire Pressure On A Regular Basis